jessechiasson/WebGL-React-Candlestick-Graph/README.md

-eeeee#  Candlestick Graph using React, D3FC and WebGL
+#  Candlestick Graph using React, D3FC and WebGL

   This project uses WebGL to render a candlestick price chart.
 React is a front-end Javascript framework that can utilize the D3 and D3FC libraries to leverage the power of WebGL for visualizing time series price data.
 WebGL is a JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser.
 Typical charts that use SVG type rendering can only handle a limited amount of data.
 Noticeable performance issues occur when several tens of thousands of datapoints need to be rendered; panning becomes slower and interacting with the chart is a lot more choppy.